Soccer: United sign Sanchez from Arsenal in swap deal for Mkhitaryan

 ‘COMPLETE PLAYER’

-Mkhitaryan joins Arsenal after an 18-month spell at United in which he made 39 appearances but scored only five goals.
+Mkhitaryan had an 18-month spell at Old Trafford in which he made 39 league appearances but scored only five goals.
+He did score when United won last year’s Europa League final and will aim to help Arsenal progress from the last 32 in that competition.

 “I’m very happy that we could finish this deal and I’m very happy to be here.
 It’s a dream come true because I’ve always dreamed of playing for Arsenal.
 Now that I’m here, I’ll do my best for this club to create history,” said Mkhitaryan.

-Wenger added: “Henrikh is a very complete player.
+Wenger, whose side are sixth but hope for a top four finish, added: “Henrikh is a very complete player.
 He creates chances, he defends well, he can absorb distances and he’s very committed as well.
 I must say he’s a player who has all the attributes.”

-Mkhitaryan was a regular in United’s first XI at the start of this season but fell out of favour under Mourinho and had started only one of their past 13 league games.
+Mkhitaryan, who British media said had signed a 3-1/2 year contract at The Emirates, was a regular in United’s first XI at the start of this season but fell out of favour under Mourinho and had started only one of their past 13 league games.

 He joined United on a four-year deal in July 2016 for an undisclosed fee from Borussia Dortmund, where he had become one of the most highly regarded attacking midfielders in Europe.